Scripture Reference: Exodus 19:1-20:21; Exodus 24:1-24; and Exodus 31:18

-The Lord knew that His people would need rules so that they could get along and so that they would know how to love and obey Him.
-When the Israelites came to Mount Sinai, Moses went up on the mountain where the Lord gave him the Ten Commandments.
-From the mountain the people heard thunder and trumpet sounds and saw lightning and smoke.
-They were afraid as they saw the awesome power of God.
-The Lord later wrote these commands on stone tablets that the people carried with them as they travelled.
+The Lord knew that His people would need rules so that they could get along and they would know how to love and obey Him.
+When the Israelites came to Mount Sinai, Moses went up on the mountain and the Lord laid out his covenant with his people which included the Ten Commandments and laws for life and worship.
+As the people watched Moses ascend the mountain into God’s presence, they heard thunder and trumpet sounds and saw lightning and smoke.
+The Lord wrote the covenant on tablets of stone and gave them to Moses for the people.

 As God descended upon the mountain in fire, the rumbling of thunder, the flashing of lightning, and the sound of a trumpet made everyone tremble (Exodus 19:16-18).
 God had a purpose appearing with power.
 In Exodus 20:20 we discover that God wanted the Israelites to see His power so that they would obey Him.

-Through the Ten Commandments, God provided guidelines for interaction with God and with other people.
+Through the Ten Commandments, God provided guidelines for interaction with himself and with other people.
 God wasn’t just giving Israel a set of laws.
 He was renewing the covenant He had made with Abraham, Isaac, and Jacob.
 God promised to make Israel His own special people and a holy nation if they would obey Him (Exodus 19:5-6).
-Just as God wanted His people to obey the Ten Commandments, He wants us to obey Jesus’ commandments (John 15:14).
-When we do obey Him, we show that the love we profess for Him is genuine.

-1-Have no other God before Me- Jehovah is the only real God.
+- Commandment 1– Have no other God before Me- Jehovah (better “Yahweh”) is the only real God.
 His people must not invent or accept any others.

-2-Do not make a graven image-Both in Egypt and in Canaan, people made images of people and animals and called them god.
+- Commandment 2– Do not make a graven image-Both in Egypt and in Canaan, people made images of people and animals and called them gods.
 The people of Israel were not to make any such thing to be worshipped.
 God is jealous in a good way, an unselfish way.
 He wants people to worship Him because that is good for people.
 It makes them do right, and doing right brings them God’s mercy and blessing.

 Way to Introduce the Story: